International Student Resources

 - Confidential Financial Statement – M.A.
 Counseling Psychology

 - Confidential Financial Statement – Mythology

 - b.
 Applicants who have been accepted must submit a non-refundable deposit of $250 and enrollment agreement forms for confirmation.
 Those who are unable to attend the academic year they have been accepted for must submit a new application and updated documents in order be considered for acceptance at a later date.

 - Federal Financial Aid is not available for International Students, but check with your home country as some do offer aid for its citizens.

 - Pacifica is pleased to provide several institutional scholarship opportunities.
 These are merit-based and need-based.

-- The renewable scholarships deadline is May 15th and the Educational Assistance scholarships deadline is September 1, 2017.
-Applicants must be accepted PRIOR to these dates in order to be considered for the scholarships.
-For information about our scholarships and process, please visit Pacifica’s scholarship information
+- The scholarship application is August 15th.
+Applicants must be accepted PRIOR to this date in order to be considered for the scholarships.
+For information about our scholarships and process, please visit Pacifica’s scholarship information on the website.

 - International and domestic student tuition and residential costs are the same.